Buying property in Bulgaria – complications

 This hypothesis could arise in the cases of so called “unjust enrichment” (restitution, quasi-contract).

-The unjust enrichment is a general equitable principle in the Law that no person should be allowed to profit at another’s expense without making restitution for the reasonable value of any property, services, or other benefits that have been unfairly received and retained.
+The unjust enrichment is a general principal in the Law that no person should be allowed to profit at another’s expense without making restitution for the reasonable value of any property, services, or other benefits that have been unfairly received and retained.

 Unjust enrichment is not based on an express contract.
 Instead, litigants normally resort to the remedy of unjust enrichment when they have no written or verbal contract to support their claim for relief or they hold the property in the name of the owner and on his behalf (lease).
 The unjust enrichment claim could be filed only if you do not have any other means for defence (such as the claim for improvements made by the possessor).